WST-X Series: Wavelet Scattering Transform for Interpretable Speech Deepfake Detection: Results and analysis

 Table~\ref{tab:2} compares the WST-X series with the mel, linear, and constant-Q filterbanks.
 We observe performance gains from mel to constant-Q, suggesting that mel filters (which emphasize low frequencies to mimic human perception) may mask deepfake artifacts in the higher frequency range.
-Moreover, WST-X1 and WST-X2 achieve lower minDCF than both the baseline PT-XLSR and the constant-Q filterbank, demonstrating their efficacy in capturing subtle acoustic artifacts.
+Moreover, WST-X achieves lower minDCF than both PT-XLSR and the constant-Q filterbank, confirming that WST's deformation-stable modulation features capture subtle acoustic artifacts and effectively complement SSL representations.